 The used data refer to the year 2021.
 The data for the foreground processes are based on input-output analyses at the Belgian and Dutch production sites of the here considered tufted carpet tiles.
 The primary data collection was done thoroughly, all flows have been considered.
 For modelling foreground and background data, the Ecoinvent v3.8 Cut-off and Industry Data 2.0 databases have been used.
 Data quality of foreground data is good for the most relevant flows, although proxies had to be used for some inputs due to lack of specific data records.
+Furthermore, for modelling of the PA6 yarns, the results from the verified LCA study provided by the manufacturer of the yarns have been used.
+These results are partly based on data delivered by the PA6 manufacturers and partly on generic datasets.
 For background data, relevant Ecoinvent v3.8 data records have been used.
 The data quality can be considered as good.